rapidez/docs/src/0.x/theming.md

 ## Views

 To change the views you can publish them with:

 ```bash
 php artisan vendor:publish --provider="Rapidez\Core\RapidezServiceProvider" --tag=views
 ```

+After that you'll find all the Rapidez Core views in `resources/views/vendor/rapidez`.
+For more information see [Overriding Package Views](https://laravel.com/docs/master/packages#overriding-package-views) in the Laravel docs.

 ::: tip
 It's recommended to only add the views you've changed into your source control for upgradability.
 To keep track of what you've changed in a view it's a good idea to add the unchanged version to version control before you make any changes.
 :::